SSpyR/BL3EditorHelper/README.md

 Big Thanks to Prismatic for Being the Main Contributor to the After Works Additions to this Project, It is Improving Thanks to Him

+Note: If The Program Crashes After Executing a Command Then it is Most Likely Due to an Incorrect Name (Also Multiple Words Occasionally, Looking Into This)

 # How to Use
 Download the installer from the Releases page of this Github